 - Trigger: Implementation of time-limited parking or paid parking in residential areas where residents need to park on street. - Action: Implement a residential permit program where residents can obtain a permit and would not be subject to time limits within the Permit zone (or the parking fee, if applicable). - Reasoning: Expanding time limited (or metered) parking into residential area is a cost-effective way to increase the visitor parking supply close to Downtown without constructing additional off-street facilities (primarily by displacing employee parking demand).
 Introducing time limits or paid parking requires addressing the needs of residents.
 A permit program (enforced using license plate recognition) would allow residents to register their vehicle(s) in advance and continue to park on-street without being subject to time limits or parking fees.
 The Town may opt to charge no fees for verified residents or require a small fee to cover program administration costs.
 Some towns and cities charge escalating permit fees for additional vehicles to discourage parking several vehicles on street.
 (Example: As shown in Figure 6, most residential areas near Downtown do not currently have parking restrictions.
-If time-limited or paid-parking expands into residential areas, a permit program will likely be needed).

-- Intended Outcomes: Increased turnover on each converted block face in residential areas (though either time limits or paid parking) while addressing the parking needs of residents. - Additional Resources Needed: Additional parking and enforcement staff depending on the number and sizes of RPP areas.
+If time-limited or paid-parking expands into residential areas, a permit program will likely be needed). - Intended Outcomes: Increased turnover on each converted block face in residential areas (though either time limits or paid parking) while addressing the parking needs of residents. - Additional Resources Needed: Additional parking and enforcement staff depending on the number and sizes of RPP areas. - Implementation: - Cost: Medium Largely new policy development, community input, signage and added enforcement - Staff Impact: Medium Primarily impacts staff time of the new parking manager and support staff.
+Size and number of areas will be factor. - Overall Impact: Increased turnover on each converted block face in residential areas (though either time limits or paid parking) while addressing the parking needs of residents. - Priority: High once trigger has been met.

-Figure 6: Land Uses and Parking Restrictions
+Figure 7: Land Uses and Parking Restrictions